UniversalDependencies/docs/_id/dep/cop.md

 udver: '2'
 ---

-In Indonesian reference grammar only two words considered as copulas: _ialah_ and _adalah_.
+In Indonesian reference grammar only two words are considered as copulas: _ialah_ and _adalah_.
+The use of copula is also optional.

 ~~~ sdparse
 Jakarta adalah ibukota Indonesia . \n Jakarta is the capital of Indonesia .